Roasted Cauliflower with Harissa Chickpeas

 - If you’d rather make this a vegan dish, simply omit the cheese.

-- Use your favorite brand of harissa, or make this easy homemade harissa recipe.
+- Use your favorite brand of harissa, or make my easy homemade harissa recipe.

 - This is terrific as is, but fantastic with Lemon Tahini Sauce and a side of warm flatbread.